trek-view/basecamp/_posts/2019-11-22-history-of-google-street-view-cameras.md

 ---
 date: 2019-11-22
-title: "A Brief History of Street View Cameras"
+title: "A Brief History of Google's Street View Cameras"
 description: "Street View has come a long way in 13 years during which 360 camera technology has seen significant advancements too."
 categories: updates
 tags: [Street View]